danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 How could attendees be most effective in getting work done in a virtual setting?

+## Planning time to participate

+It was noted that remote attendees should think about how they block off time needed to participate in the meetings.
+This may be challenging depending upon timezones and other activities.

+An open question is whether attendees might be able to get time from their employer to participate in the virtual meeting.
+If you fly somewhere to participate, it is clear that you are "away" and participating in the meeting.
+If you are still at your home or office, it is harder for others to consider you "away".

 ## Registration / sign-up

 What is the registration experience like?
 How do they initially